Owner / Director

 Zoë has been dancing since the young age of 4, when she immediately discovered her passion and gift for it.
 During her first solo at the age of 5 she was recognized for her stunning technical skills that continued to develop through her training for the following 15 years in ballet, pointe, jazz, contemporary, modern, tap, hip-hop, acrobatics, and theatre.
 During her younger years Zoë completed her Cecchetti ballet exams from grades one to four and grade six to intermediate in RAD, as well as her ADTA jazz exams from stepping stones to level five.
 She continued competing through her training and consistently placed high in competitions across BC, winning scholarships for Circus Lab, Push in Progress to train under Calen J. Kurka in New York City, and the BC provincial modern/contemporary representative position.
 After graduation Zoë continued her training under Moe Brody, Joanna Pesusich, Lisa Metz, and Tessa Tamera, among many other talented teachers, and danced and performed for The Source and ITP companies at Harbour Dance Centre.
 Throughout her training her talent for acrobatics has always shone through, and she’s currently training in the incredibly competitive Circus Lab APP post-graduate program while also sharing her talents with many students as a kind and motivational instructor at a number of studios.

-Cailin is a senior student at Ignite Dance Center as well as an Assistant Instructor and Teaching in Training.
+Cailin is a graduate of Ignite Dance Center and is joining the IDC Faculty for the 2021-2022 season.
 Cailin previously trained with Rosie Punzo, Andrea Gibson, and Sandra Kirk before moving to Ignite Dance Center.
 As a dancer, Cailin shines in Contemporary, Jazz, and Stage classes using her passion to drive her performance.
 She is an outstanding performer having received multiple awards and accolades from numerous competitions.
 Miss Cailin has an outstanding committment and dedication to dance, with plans to teach full time after graduation.

 As a teacher, Miss Cailin is a natural in working with younger students, especially those under age 7.
 Her compassion, patience, and natural love of children assists her in these pre-school dance classes.
 She is able to instil gentle discipline balanced with a true love for dance in the youngest dancer.
 It takes a special teacher to keep these tiny dancers engaged and excited, and Miss Cailin is just that teacher.